voodoo-ts/voodoo-ts/README.md

 ### @From(propertyName: string)

-This allows you to get value for the field annoated with @From from a differnt field.
+This allows you to get value for the field annoated with @From from a different field.
 You can use this to translate property names.
 For example:

 ```typescript